kbecker0619/cwsw_doc_core/README.md

 XPRJ_Debug_Linux_GCC	| Eclipse running on an embedded Linux.
 In many regards, this is very close to `XPRJ_Debug_Linux_GCC_Desktop`
 XPRJ_Debug_Linux_GCC_Desktop	| Eclipse using GCC, running on Linux, Debug build target.

-Within Eclipse, the easy way to make this comamnd-line define is to create a Define with the definition `XPRJ_${ConfigName}`
+Within Eclipse, the easy way to make this command-line define is to create a Define with the definition `XPRJ_${ConfigName}`

 Project / Properties / C/C++ General / Paths and Symbols / [Symbols] tab / Add / `XPRJ_${ConfigName}=1`